California Penal Code 240

 - 6 month imprisonment sentence in the County Jail

-If your assault was committed on an Executive Officer, the penalty can be increased substantially.
+If your offense was committed on an Executive Officer, the penalty can be increased substantially.
 You can be potentially charged with a felony even if the person did not suffer bodily injury.
 In addition, you can also be subjected to enrollment in a court-mandated battery program, informal probation period, and/or community service.

-If you are facing assault charges for Penal Code 242, speaking with one of our experienced defense attorneys may help to increase your chances of obtaining a favorable case outcome.
+If you are facing criminal charges for violating Penal Code 242, speaking with one of our experienced defense attorneys may help to increase your chances of obtaining a favorable case outcome.
 Contact us today for a free case evaluation and our legal professionals will help you understand your charges, penalties, and options moving forward.